wasp-lang/wasp/web/docs/auth/username-and-pass.md

 The login and signup flows are pretty standard: they allow the user to sign up and then log in with their username and password.
 The signup flow validates the username and password and then creates a new user entity in the database.

-Read more about the default username and password validation rules in the [using auth docs](/docs/auth/overview#default-validations).
+Read more about the default username and password validation rules in the [auth overview docs](/docs/auth/overview#default-validations).

 If you require more control in your authentication flow, you can achieve that in the following ways:
 1. Create your UI and use `signup` and `login` actions.